-Appendix 1-Background, Current Practices, and Supplementary Information
+Appendix 1-Background, Current Practices, and Supplementary Information 39

 Background 39

 Current Practices 40

 Supplementary Information

-Appendix 2-Comments on the First Exposure Draft and Responses 48
+Appendix 2-Comments on the Second Exposure Draft and Responses 48

-March 2013

-TO: Members of Actuarial Organizations Governed by the Standards of Practice of the

-Actuarial Standards Board and Other Persons Interested in Measuring Retiree Group Benefits Obligations and Determining Retiree Group Benefits Program

-Periodic Costs or Prefunding Contributions

-FROM: Actuarial Standards Board (ASB)

-SUBJ: Proposed Revision of Actuarial Standard of Practice (ASOP) No. 6
+- TO: Members of Actuarial Organizations Governed by the Standards of Practice of the Actuarial Standards Board and Other Persons Interested in Measuring Retiree Group Benefits Obligations and Determining Retiree Group Benefits Program Periodic Costs or Actuarially Determined Contributions - FROM: Actuarial Standards Board (ASB) - SUBJ: Actuarial Standard of Practice (ASOP) No. 6

-This document is a second exposure draft of a revision of ASOP No. 6, Measuring Retiree Group Benefits Obligations and Determining Retiree Group Benefits Program Periodic Costs or Prefunding Contributions.
+This document contains the final version of a revision of ASOP No. 6, Measuring Retiree Group Benefits Obligations and Determining Retiree Group Benefits Program Periodic Costs or Actuarially Determined Contributions.